marijnh/Eloquent-JavaScript/16_game.md

 {{index "runAnimation function", "callback function", [function, "as value"], [function, "higher-order"], [animation, "platform game"]}}

-Let's define a helper function that wraps those boring parts in a convenient interface and allows us to simply call `runAnimation`, giving it a function that expects a time difference as an argument and draws a single frame.
+Let's define a helper function that wraps all that in a convenient interface and allows us to simply call `runAnimation`, giving it a function that expects a time difference as an argument and draws a single frame.
 When the frame function returns the value `false`, the animation stops.

 ```{includeCode: true}
 function runAnimation(frameFunc) {